Bad Day (Daniel Powter song): Music video

 The music video was directed by Marc Webb and premiered on Yahoo!'s website in early 2005.
 As of August 2005, it had been streamed over a million times.
 It was released on VH1.com on April 28, 2005, and at the iTunes Store for digital download on December 13, 2005.
 It debuted on television channel VH1 on January 23 of the following year, reaching the Top 20 Countdown for two weeks in March.
 It was subsequently put on heavy rotation in April 2006, when it was played more than 50 times a week, reduced to 30 weekly airings in May.
 The video was the eighth most-watched music video on the Internet, with over 9.8 million views in 2006.
 Warner Bros.
 Records released the video on YouTube on October 26, 2009.
 As of February 2023, the video has over 231 million views.

 The music video accompanying "Bad Day" features a man (Jason Adelman) and a woman (Samaire Armstrong) going about their daily routines over a three-day period.
 Parts of the video are shown in split screen as they do exactly the same thing at different times, sometimes in the same location.
-The central point of the video occurs when they paint separately on the same billboard.
-Armstrong's character shows her negativeness by adding rain and a car running through a puddle of water while Adelman adds an umbrella and a man with a coat to protect the woman in the billboard.
+The central point of the video occurs when they paint separately on the same billboard, which originally featured a woman sitting on a bench.
+Armstrong's character shows her negativeness by adding rain and a taxi spraying water at the woman, while Adelman adds an umbrella and a man with a coat to cover the woman.
 At some point, he draws a question mark and she completes it with a heart.
 At the end of the video, they finally meet when the man offers the woman an umbrella during a rain shower as a taxi cab stops for them.
 Throughout the video, Powter is shown playing piano on Pershing Square in downtown Los Angeles while wearing a tuque—a type of knitted hat.

 Chuck Taylor said the video is "strikingly good" and "brings emotion and clarity to an artist that we are meeting for the first time".
-The Daily Edge disagreed calling the video "drippy".
+The Daily Edge disagreed, calling the video "drippy".
 VH1 ranked it 17th on its Top 40 Videos of the Year in 2006.
 It was nominated for the MuchMoreMusic Award at the 2006 MuchMusic Video Awards, but lost to Michael Bublé's "Save the Last Dance for Me".
 It was nominated for Best Male Video at the 2007 MTV Video Music Awards Japan, but "Age Age Every Knight" by DJ Ozma was the winner.

 A lyrics video version of the song was released on Powter's YouTube channel on August 1, 2022.
+It features a hand-drawn appearance.
+Throughout the video, a man wearing a hooded jacket is walking along a sidewalk with a rain cloud above his head.
+At one point, he gets an umbrella, but later on, he gets splashed by a passing taxi.
+By the end, the weather clears up and the man meets up with a woman, finally smiling after a bad day.